A love letter to maintainable system

 Inspect and own the code.

 Every step is a typed function: cli, mcp_tool, code, llm, or a builtin for flow control.
 No magic strings, no hidden prompts.
-Read it, edit it, test it with vitest.
+Read it, edit it, test it with deno test.

 // steps/03_check_gpsr.ts